Question from a reader:

 It’s really hard sometimes to focus on ourselves, but in this case, it can be the best thing to do.

 It isn’t uncommon for those of us on our spiritual journey to change quite a bit, to the point where the people around us not longer resonate with us.
 And this is natural.
-You’re raising your vibration and so the things and people that you once attracted that were on your level are no longer.
+You’re healing your shit and expanding your awareness and so the things and people that you once thought were on your level are no longer.
 They will naturally fall away if you allow them to.

-I want to be clear about what I’m saying here: one does not become “spiritual” or raise their vibration simply by believing in spirits and vibrations and metaphysics.
-One raises their vibration by becoming more in alignment with Love and doing the internal work to live and embody love in all ways.
+I want to be clear about what I’m saying here: one does not become “spiritual” or “raise their vibration” or “expand their awareness” simply by believing in spirits and vibrations and metaphysics.
+One raises their vibration by becoming more in alignment with higher consciousness and doing the internal work to heal and then live and embody that awareness in all ways.

-As such, there is absolutely no need to believe in spirit guides, an afterlife, reincarnation or any other metaphysical concept to raise your vibration.
-You can do that through whichever path you choose, be it religion, atheism, philosophy or something else.
+As such, there is absolutely no need to believe in spirit guides, an afterlife, reincarnation or any other metaphysical concept.
+You can do that through whichever spiritual path you choose, be it religion, atheism, philosophy or something else.
 All of those things can inherently have spirituality at their core.

 So don’t go abandoning friends and family members simply because they don’t believe the same things you do.
-And when I say that people will naturally fall away, the ones that i’m referring to are the people who are not yet ready to embody love in all ways… or even most ways.
-Or any ways. lol
+And when I say that people will naturally fall away, the ones that i’m referring to are the people who are not yet ready to embody awareness in the ways you need.

-As you grow, spiritually, you won’t need to worry about ending those relationships, they’ll fall away of their own accord when the time is right.
-If it happens to be a toxic relationship that is more detrimental to you than helpful, then perhaps you ought to have let that one go a long time ago!
-But now that you’re finding more love for yourself and understanding what is best for you, you can see the need to let that relationship go, however you choose to do it.
+As you grow, spiritually, you won’t need to worry about ending those relationships, they have a way of falling to the wayside of their own accord when the time is right.
+If it happens to be a toxic relationship, then perhaps you ought to have let that one go a long time ago!
+But now that you’re finding more love for yourself and understanding what is best for you and how to set boundaries, you can see the need to let that relationship go, however you choose to do it.

 You will soon discover that you have no need to go looking for people on your wavelength.
 They will find you.